-Google Pixel: Everything you need to know
+Google Pixel and Pixel XL: Everything you need to know

 You can get a Project Fi SIM card for free when you order your Pixel, or if you already have one on the way you can pick up a SIM card when you sign up for Project Fi online.

-We're running into some serious issues with the Google Pixel, from Bluetooth to Wi-Fi to microphones cutting out.
-Google has promised to fix all of them in time, but in the meantime you can find our running list of Google Pixel issues and share your stories.
+If you look around a little, you'll see there are plenty of reported problems with the Google Pixel, from Bluetooth to Wi-Fi to microphones cutting out.
+Google has promised to fix all of them in time, and may have fixed any issues before you got to them in particular, but in the meantime, you can find our running list of Google Pixel issues and share your stories.

 Common Google Pixel problems and how to fix them

-Undecided?
+Pixel owner?
 Hop in the forums!

-There's so much to learn about Google's new Pixel phones, and even when you get to know more it can often lead to even more questions.
-If you're still on the fence of whether or not to buy a Pixel, or have a specific question to discuss, the Android Central forums are the place to be!
+Even though there are new Pixels on the horizon, there are still millions of people happily using the originals.
+Maybe you're one of them!
+To keep the discussion going, see how your phone is holding up compared to everyone else, and troubleshoot any ongoing issues you may have, you'll want to join our Google Pixel forum!

+Updated September 2017: This article was completely rewritten to reflect current information and the coming of the Pixel 2!

 Google Pixel + Pixel XL